jensen/jensen/README.md

 In October 2021 I joined a Discord group focused on building projects with a weekly deadline.

+Each of these projects took fewer than 10 hours.
 I use this as an opportunity to explore emerging technology.

 | Name                                                                           | react18 | supabase | remix | tailwind | typescript | xstate | chain | solidjs | deno | s3 |
 |--------------------------------------------------------------------------------|:--------:|:--------:|:-----:|:-----------:|:----------:|:------:|:----------:|:--------:|:----:|:--------:|